Nithya-Ganesh-Bhat/EVA4/S5/Step4/Readme.md

 2. Best Train Accuracy: 98.82
 3. Best Test Accuracy: 99.11

-Analysis: We need to increase the capacity to improve accuracy.
+Analysis: After adding GAP, parameters are reduced.
+We need to increase the capacity to improve accuracy.